MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 - $false: Only use this value when you want to enable more restrictive antispoofing filtering, because this value might cause false positives.

-Note: This parameter corresponds to the Strict filtering value in the Office 365 admin center.
+Note: This parameter corresponds to the Strict filtering value in the Microsoft 365 admin center.

 ```yaml
 Type: $true | $false